Board Of Directors

 during the summer and snow skiing in the winter.

-Congress member Dianne Feistein selected Ms. Simon as Woman of the Year for her dedication and involvement in Entrepreneurial and Community Commitment to non-profits working at the grassroots level.
-Through out her work with the Transitions for Recovery and Re-Entry, Ms. Simon has received acknowledgements from Chief of Police Kelly McMillin, Senator Bill Monning, Major Joe Gunter, and from Congressman Sam Farr, on her achievements with graduation of the program, reduction of recidivism, and her perseverance in disengaging youth from the destructive lifestyle of those before them.
+Congress member Dianne Feinstein selected Ms. Simon as Woman of the Year for her dedication and involvement in Entrepreneurial and Community Commitment to non-profits working at the grassroots level.
+Through out her work with the Transitions for Mentorship and Life-Skills Recovery and Re-Entry, Ms. Simon has received acknowledgements from Chief of Police Kelly McMillin, Senator Bill Monning, Major Joe Gunter, and from Congressman Sam Farr, on her achievements with graduation of the program, reduction of recidivism, and her perseverance in disengaging youth from the destructive lifestyle of those before them.
 Ms. Simon is also an International Rotarian and on several Board of Directors.

 Additionally, Ms. Simon is a service provider for the youth in Juvenile Hall & the Monterey County Juvenile Center, working with her brother, Gene Simons' Real Choices program, where she teaches life skills training, as well as, contributes mentor ship and entrepreneurship to the youth at risk.
 Ms. Simon gives these youths an opportunity to see their own potential, while building their social and team-building skills, irrefutably vital components to reduce criminal activity among the community and crucial to breaking the cycle of violence and gang involvement.